launchdarkly/api-client-dotnet/docs/UserSettingsApi.md

-            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var environmentKey = environmentKey_example;  // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. var userKey = userKey_example;  // string | The user's key. var patchComment = new PatchComment(); // PatchComment | Requires a JSON Patch representation of the desired changes to the project, and an optional comment. 'http://jsonpatch.com/' Feature flag patches also support JSON Merge Patch format. 'https://tools.ietf.org/html/rfc7386' The addition of comments is also supported.
+            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var environmentKey = environmentKey_example;  // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. var userKey = userKey_example;  // string | The user's key. var semanticPatchWithComment = ;  // Object | Requires a Semantic Patch representation of the desired changes to the resource. 'https://apidocs.launchdarkly.com/reference#updates-via-semantic-patches'.
+The addition of comments is also supported.

             try
             {
-                // Update, add, or delete expiring user targets for a single user on all flags UserTargetingExpirationOnFlagsForUser result = apiInstance.PatchExpiringUserTargetsForFlags(projectKey, environmentKey, userKey, patchComment);
+                // Update, add, or delete expiring user targets for a single user on all flags UserTargetingExpirationOnFlagsForUser result = apiInstance.PatchExpiringUserTargetsForFlags(projectKey, environmentKey, userKey, semanticPatchWithComment);
                 Debug.WriteLine(result);
             }
             catch (Exception e)